Kaisbn/rjv/subjects/subject.rst

 Different kind of agents are available:

-* Peaceful
+* Peaceful ones

-  * probes - capable of exploration, resource gathering and terrain conversion
+  * Probes - capable of exploration, resource gathering and terrain conversion
-  * scouts - capable of exploration and terrain conversion
+  * Scouts - capable of exploration and terrain conversion

-* Harmful
+* Harmful ones

-  * templars - can shape the landscape
+  * Templars - can shape the landscape
-  * beacons - can produce some cataclysmic effects best triggered in your opponent's courtyard.
+  * Beacons - can produce some cataclysmic effects best triggered in your opponent's courtyard.

 You can also spawn buildings: